MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 #### Output scores

-Prompt flow processes one row of data at a time and generates an output record.
-Evaluation flows likewise can calculate scores for each row of data, so you can check how the flow performs on each individual data point.
+Prompt flows process one row of data at a time and generate an output record.
+Evaluation flows likewise can calculate scores for each row of data, so you can check how a flow performs on each individual data point.

-You can record the scores for each data instance as evaluation flow outputs by setting them in the output section of the evaluation flow.
+You can record the scores for each data instance as evaluation flow outputs by specifying them in the output section of the evaluation flow.
 The authoring experience is the same as defining a standard flow output.

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/eval-output.png" alt-text="Screenshot of the outputs section showing a name and value. " lightbox = "./media/how-to-develop-an-evaluation-flow/eval-output.png":::

 You can view the individual scores in the **Outputs** tab when you select **View outputs**, the same as when you check the outputs of a standard flow batch run.
-You can append the instance-level scores to the output of the flow being tested.
+You can append these instance-level scores to the output of the flow being tested.

 #### Aggregation and metrics logging

 The evaluation flow also provides an overall assessment for the run.
-To distinguish from the individual output scores, values for evaluating overall run performance are called *metrics*.
+To distinguish them from individual output scores, values for evaluating overall run performance are called *metrics*.

-To calculate an overall assessment value based on individual scores, you can check the **Aggregation** on a Python node in an evaluation flow to turn it into a *reduce* node.
+To calculate an overall assessment value based on individual scores, select the **Aggregation** checkbox on a Python node in an evaluation flow to turn it into a *reduce* node.
 The node then takes in the inputs as a list and processes them as a batch.

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/set-as-aggregation.png" alt-text="Screenshot of the Python node heading pointing to an unchecked checked box. " lightbox = "./media/how-to-develop-an-evaluation-flow/set-as-aggregation.png":::